pequode/pythnScripts/README.md

   This is a file designed to rename all the files in a directory.
 It helps with naming camera image files more verbosely.It was also my first exploration with both input and file-system navigation.

+- passGen.py

+  This is a small program to randomly generate passwords for me.
+I wrote this myself because I was interested in controlling my random password generation.

 ### Goal: